Connor14/SimpleSynth/README.md

 ## Getting Started

-Create an instance of the `HarmonicSynth` class and run the `GenerateWAV` method.
+Create an instance of the `MidiInterpretation` class and pass it to an instance of the `BasicSynth` class.
+Then run the `GenerateWAV` method.
 The resulting `MemoryStream` is your synthesized WAV file.
 You can save the `MemoryStream` to disk or consume it in some other way.

 ```
+using SimpleSynth.EventArguments;
 using SimpleSynth.Parameters;
+using SimpleSynth.Parsing;
 using SimpleSynth.Synths;
+using System;
 using System.IO;
 ...
-int harmonicCount = 5;

 using (var stream = File.OpenRead("YourMidiFile.mid"))
 {
+    var interpretation = new MidiInterpretation(stream);
-    MidiSynth synth = new HarmonicSynth(stream, harmonicCount, AdsrParameters.Default);
+    MidiSynth synth = new BasicSynth(interpretation, AdsrParameters.Default);
     MemoryStream result = synth.GenerateWAV();

     using (var outputStream = File.OpenWrite("YourOutputWave.wav"))